Michael Peterson trial: Alford plea

-On February 24, 2017, Peterson entered an Alford plea (a guilty plea entered because sufficient evidence exists to convict him of the offense, but the defendant asserts innocence) to the voluntary manslaughter of Kathleen.
+On February 24, 2017, Peterson entered an Alford plea to the voluntary manslaughter of Kathleen, asserting his innocence but agreeing there was enough evidence to likely result in a guilty verdict.
 The judge sentenced him to a maximum of 86 months in prison, with credit for time previously served.
 Because Peterson had already served more time than the sentence (98.5 months), he did not face additional prison time.

 Media

 Films about the case

 The court case generated widespread interest, in part because of a televised documentary series variously named Soupçons (Suspicions), Death on the Staircase, and The Staircase, which detailed Peterson's legal and personal troubles.
 Eight 45-minute episodes of the documentary were assembled from more than 600 hours of footage.
 It was directed by French filmmaker Jean-Xavier de Lestrade and released by Maha Productions in October 2004.
 The documentary offers an intimate depiction of defense preparations for the trial.
 It also examines the role and behavior of the press as it covered aspects of the case.
 The filmmakers started their project within weeks of Kathleen's death and Peterson's murder indictment; jury selection took place in May 2003 with the case itself going to trial in July 2003.

 Following the guilty verdict, de Lestrade interviewed the jurors to find out why they reached their verdict.
 By and large, the jurors were swayed by the amount of blood Kathleen lost and the number of lacerations, which indicated to them it could not have been an accident.
 Henry Lee, however, had testified at the trial that the amount of blood was irrelevant, as the blood spatter indicated most of it was spattered as she coughed as the blood ran down her face from the injuries.
 He also suggested some of the blood could have been diluted with urine.
 Lee had also duplicated blood spatter from coughing for the jury by drinking ketchup and spitting it out.

-In November 2012, de Lestrade released a sequel, The Staircase 2: The Last Chance, which premiered at the International Documentary Film Festival Amsterdam.
+In November 2012, de Lestrade released a sequel, The Staircase II: The Last Chance, which premiered at the International Documentary Film Festival Amsterdam.
 The film documents Peterson's family and his legal team's arguments in seeking a retrial, in which they succeed.